Maryland Prescription Drug Abuse and How Drug Take Backs Can Help

 In addition to the Start Talking Maryland Act, law enforcement participation in National Drug Take Back Day, and the establishment of around-the-clock secure prescription drug collection boxes have helped reduce the chance of prescription drug misuse and overdose.

-National Drug Take Back Day
+National Drug Take Back Day in Maryland

-During this April’s National Drug Take Back Day, Maryland State Police and other Maryland law enforcement officials were able to recover over 10,000 pounds of unwanted medications across 101 collection sites.
+During last April’s National Drug Take Back Day, Maryland State Police and other Maryland law enforcement officials were able to recover over 10,000 pounds of unwanted medications across 101 collection sites.
 In Maryland, National Drug Take Back Day has helped responsibly dispose of over 200,000 pounds of prescription drugs collectively.
 [4]DRUG ENFORCEMENT ADMINISTRATION DIVERSION CONTROL DIVISION. (n.d.).
 22nd National Take Back Day Results.DEA National Take Back Day.
 Retrieved May 26, 2022, from … Continue reading

 How to Participate in National Drug Take Back Day